 The Parish Meeting (which all members can attend) and the Leader’s Meeting have the final say on most issues within our local church community.
 We have combined the two into a joint meeting of everyone involved in the life of our church community, and usually meet four times a year – generally after a Sunday Gathering.

 In between our quarterly meeting of all members, a Parish Council is responsible for the governance of the Parish, and overseeing congregational life and work.
 They are also responsible for keeping the official records of our parish.
-Our Parish Council meets monthly, includes leaders of all groups, two parish stewards and two representatives elected by the congregation.
-We currently have 14 members, including the two presbyters (ordained clergy).
-The Chair is Terry Reid and the Treasurer is Valerie Marshall.
+Our Parish Council meets monthly, includes leaders of all groups, two parish stewards and two or three representatives elected by the congregation.
+We currently have 10 members, including our presbyter (Rev Philo).
+The Chair is Lucy D’Aeth and the Treasurer is Hugh Mingard.

-Two Parish Stewards are appointed – one by the Parish Meeting and one by the Presbyter.
+Two Parish Stewards are usually appointed – one by the Parish Meeting and one by the Presbyter.
 Their role is officially to be “watchful servants” on behalf of the whole church community.
 While volunteers, they are considered the un-paid ‘Executive Officers’ of the Parish Meeting – responsible for ensuring its decisions are carried out.
 They are expected to have regular discussions on parish life with the presbyter and provide pastoral support to the presbyter and their families.
 They are also expected to facilitate communication within the Parish and hear and act upon any concerns.
-Our Parish Stewards are currently Sue Spindler and Pauline McKay
+Our Parish Stewards are currently Pauline McKay and Garth Nowland-Foreman.

 We are a Registered Charity CC48261, and a very open and accountable group.
 Our most recent financials and other reporting information is regularly posted on the Charities website under our legal name (get ready its a mouthful!)
 The Methodist Church of New Zealand Te Haahi Weteriana O Aotearoa Christchurch Central Parish.